-Measuring your training efforts: you need to list ways in which you’ll measure your training efforts, which could be the amount of time or money spent on training, number of hours of training videos watched, number of employees trained, etc.
+Measuring your training efforts: you need to list ways in which you’ll measure your training efforts, which could be the amount of time or money spent on training, the number of hours of training videos watched, the number of employees trained, etc.

 Measuring the impact: You need to list what matters to you and why you are conducting training in the first place.
 It’s important to list measurable objectives as opposed to broad goals.
 These objectives, however, will come from your goals.
 Do read more on goals vs. objectives.

-Example: if your organization is trying to determine the effectiveness of training retail staff at your fashion store, your metrics to measure training efforts will include the total hours of training watched, number of course videos completed, and the total number of employees trained.
+Example: if your organization is trying to determine the effectiveness of training retail staff at your fashion store, your metrics to track training efforts will include the total hours of training watched, number of course videos completed, and the total number of employees trained.
 As your goals are to improve customer satisfaction and sales, you’ll list a sales objective such as revenue and customer satisfaction score (CSAT).

 Step 2: Create Groups for Experimenting